 Yes, we are accredited through the Association of Classical Christian Schools (ACCS).

 No, our academic teaching goals are not based on the common core state standards.
 We follow a classical course of study with the goal of educating the whole child—mind, body, and soul.
-We employ classical methodologies that provide the tools that meets the students’ developmental abilities.
+We employ classical methodologies that provide the tools that meet the students’ developmental abilities.
 We use Christian curriculum, agnostic curriculum, original source texts, and other educational resources to help us meet each grade’s academic goals.
 We teach the children to evaluate what they read using the lens of a biblical worldview.
-Our students score an average of 10 points higher on the ACT test than the national average.

 Standardized tests give a glimpse into the knowledge and test skills of the students.
 While BCS students score well on standardized tests in comparison with public and private schools, our curriculum at Bayshore is best measured by the fruit produced in our graduates.